findtharun/tech-interview-central/OOPS/Abstraction/Readme.md

 - abstract classes may contain state (data members) and/or implementation (methods) - abstract classes can be inherited without implementing the abstract methods (though such a derived class is abstract itself) .
 Classes <b> extends</b> Abstract Classes.

 - interfaces may be multiple-inherited, abstract classes may not (this is probably the key concrete reason for interfaces to exist separately from abtract classes - they permit an implementation of multiple inheritance that removes many of the problems of general MI).

+### Java vs Python

+- Interfaces do not exist in Python, but we can simulate functionality of Interfaces by using Abstract Classes such that it contains only abstract Methods.